Precept UMSON Students

 • Apply for faculty associate status (see below).

-• Preceptors are eligible for membership within The National Organization of Nurse Practitioner Faculties (NONPF) for the year 2022-2023 through the UMSON group discount.
+• Preceptors are eligible for membership within The National Organization of Nurse Practitioner Faculties (NONPF) through the UMSON group discount.
 To take advantage of the discounted price, please contact the DNP program office at NRSDNP@umaryland.edu

 Faculty Associate Status: